-Typically, atoms are next transferred from the MOT to an optical lattice.
-An optical lattice is a trap for atoms made by pairs of counter-propagating laser beams that form a standing wave.
-Because of ac Stark shift, atoms are attracted to the most (least) intense part of the light field when the trapping laser is red (blue) detuned from broad-linewidth transitions \cite{AdvAtomMolOptPhys.42.95}.
-Depending on the number and configuration of the pairs of the counterpropagating laser beams, one-, two-, or three-dimensional lattice can be formed.
+After being trapped in a MOT, atoms are typically transferred to an optical lattice.
+An optical lattice is formed by pairs of counter-propagating laser beams that create standing waves.
+Due to the ac Stark shift, atoms are attracted to the most (least) intense part of the light field when the trapping laser is red- (blue-) detuned from broad-linewidth transitions \cite{AdvAtomMolOptPhys.42.95}.
+Depending on the number and configuration of the pairs of the counterpropagating laser beams, a one-, two-, or three-dimensional lattice can be formed.